 #2 - The Future

 If we are to meet expectations, all existing buildings need to be retrofitted to meet high thermal performance standards.
 This means a replacement of all gas fired builders, all single glazed facades, added insulation to solid facades, replacement of antiquated curtain walling etc. How this can be achieved with low embodied carbon is a challenge to manufacturers and designers.
-How this can be achieved commercially is a challenge to politicians as it is clear fiscal incentives and changes to regulations will be required to change the current mind-set.
+How this can be achieved commercially is a challenge to politicians as it will require clear fiscal incentives and changes to regulations to change the current mind-set.

 See our Retrofit Sustainability Strategy